SonjaElena/reorientateCircGenomes/README.md

 ``` C
 reorientGff(x, location = position, replicon = NA, prokka = FALSE)
 ```
+A function that batch reorientes a list of gff files to start at the location given as vector of bp position or Protein IDs.

+* `x` a list of tables containing gff information.

+* `location` starting positions in base pairs or of protein IDs.

+* `replicon` replicon identifiers based on which the Gff files should be subsetted.

+* `prokka` did the gff file originate as prokka output.

 ``` C
 circGenomePlot <- function(x, gff = NA, proteinID = proteinID, radius1 = 10, radius2 = 12, radius3 = 13, radius4 = 14, radius5 = 15)